 Formatting guidelines for submissions

 Don’t double-space text unless that’s how you want it to appear when published.

-If submitting a text with footnotes (eg a review or essay) please don’t use Word’s footnote auto-insertion.
-Just add a numeral in the text where each footnote goes (1, 2, etc) then write out the numbered notes separately.
+If submitting a text with footnotes or endnotes (eg, a review or essay) please don’t use Word’s footnote auto-insertion.
+Just add a numeral in the text where each note goes (1, 2, etc) then write out the numbered notes separately.